 Eligible Categories

-Immediate Relative (U.S. Citizen) immigrant visas have no limit to the annual number of visas that can be issued.
-Processing time is faster, but the eligible categories are narrow.
-Ukrainians may qualify if they are:
+Immediate Relative immigrant visas have no limit to the annual number of visas that can be issued.
+Processing time is faster, but the eligibility categories are narrow.
+Immediate relative Ukrainians are:

 • The Ukrainian spouse of a U.S. citizen;